-This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of November 14, 2011.
-The MD&A is intended to help the reader understand the condensed consolidated interim financial statements of Almaden as at September 30, 2011, and for the three and nine months ended September 30, 2011 and 2010, and the related notes attached therto, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of March 27, 2012.
+This MD&A is intended to help the reader understand the consolidated audited financial statements of Almaden.

+This MD&A should be read in conjunction with the consolidated financial statements for the year ended December 31, 2011 and supporting notes.
+These consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by IASB.

-Management is responsible for the preparation and integrity of the consolidated interim financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
-Management also ensures that information used internally or disclosed externally, including the consolidated interim financial statements and MD&A, is complete and reliable.
+Management is responsible for the preparation and integrity of the consolidated financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
+Management also ensures that information used internally or disclosed externally, including the consolidated financial statements and MD&A, is complete and reliable.

 The Company's board of directors follows recommended corporate-governance guidelines for public companies to ensure transparency and accountability to shareholders.
-The board's audit committee meets with management regularly to review the consolidated interim financial statements, including the MD&A, and to discuss other financial, operating and internal-control matters.
+The board's audit committee meets with management regularly to review the consolidated financial statements, including the MD&A, and to discuss other financial, operating and internal-control matters.